 Applications are being accepted for Microsoft Disability Scholarships.
-These financial aid positions will be awarded to promising high school seniors who plan to attend a vocational or academic college and have a financial need.
+These scholarships will be awarded to promising high school seniors who plan to attend a vocational or academic college and have a financial need.

-The amount of this renewable financial aid to be awarded is $5,000 per year, up to $20,000.
-The grant is paid through the Seattle Foundation on behalf of the disAbility Employee Resource Group (ERG) at Microsoft to the recipient’s school’s Financial Aid Office.
+The amount of this renewable scholarship to be awarded is $5,000 per year, up to $20,000.
+The scholarship is paid through the Seattle Foundation on behalf of the disAbility Employee Resource Group (ERG) at Microsoft to the recipient’s school’s Financial Aid Office.

 Great opportunity for international students to get educational fund in USA

 The Disability Scholarship at Microsoft delivers on the mission of Microsoft’s cross-disability employee resource group to empower and enable people with disabilities.

 Application Deadline: To apply for a Microsoft Disability Scholarship, submit your application online by March 15, 2023

 - Course Level: Scholarships are available for pursuing the undergraduate program.

 - Study Subject: Scholarships are awarded in the field of engineering, computer science, computer information systems, law, business, or a related field (e.g. paralegal, pre-law, finance, business administration, or marketing).